AlpacaInTheNight/PromptsBrowser/README.md

 ### Autocomplite

 1. When you manually type prompts, a menu with similar prompts from the database of known prompts will be displayed.
 You can finish a prompt from the autocomplite menu by clicking on it or by selecting it with the up and down arrows and pressing Enter.

+### Collections database

+This extension does not come with a pre-built prompts database.
+It is up to the user to choose a ready-made database or create their own.
+Remember that collections goes into the **prompts_catalogue** folder inside your Stable Diffusion Web UI directory.
+This directory is being crated after at least one start of SDWebUI with the installed Prompts Browser Extension.

+Some existing collections:

+1. [prompts_portrait](https://github.com/AlpacaInTheNight/prompts_portrait) - A proof of concept collection for generating character portraits.
+Comes with tags and categories tagged in.
+Previews are generated with Anything V4.5 model.